 - What happens if you don’t file your 83(b)

 - What is the process of filing a section 83(b) election form

 - Where to mail 83(b) election form - list of addresses for all the states

-Form 83(b) allows you to avoid taking on any tax liability (except income tax if you’re granted stocks worth more than $599,99) for your stock options until they vest, provided that you are purchasing (or granted) them at the Fair Market Value (FMV).
+Form 83(b) allows you to avoid taking on any tax liability (except income tax if your stock grant is worth more than $599.99) for your stock options until they vest, provided that you are purchasing (or granted) them at the Fair Market Value (FMV).
 The stocks are then taxed at the rate for long term gains when they vest and there is no further liability until that time.

 Why would you worry about income you can’t capitalize yet?
-Simply put, you could be saving quite a bit later in terms of the tax on your shares.
+Simply put, you could be saving quite a bit later in terms of the capital gains tax rates.
 At its core, an 83(b) election allows you to convert your stock option gains from short term capital gains to long term capital gains.
 By filling now, you lock the price at which you’ll be liable at the FMV you acquired the stock.

 Short term capital gains are taxed as ordinary income with a potential federal maximum of 39.6%, while long term capital gains are taxed at a rate between 0% and 20% at the time you capitalize them.

 Let’s look at a standard example — startup founder is issued one million shares with a 4 year vesting period and 1 year cliff.
 That means 25% of the shares will vest a year after he is granted the stock.

 Founder files an 83(b) election, and the FMV of one million shares at the time of grant is treated as an income to the founder.
 It means that when the stock is fully vested, after 4 years, the founder will only pay the tax on the FMV at the time of grant.

 Founder doesn’t file an 83(b) election, which means that when 250,000 shares vest after the first year, the founder would have to pay tax on the FMV at the time of vesting.
 Effectively, if the value of the shares increases during the first year, the founder has already lost money in taxes.